Understanding the Benefits of Solar Panels Before 2025

 Financing Considerations

-Because the upfront cost of solar panels can be significant, clients sometimes ask us if it makes sense to finance the purchase over many years rather than paying for it all up front.
+Because the upfront cost of solar panels can be significant, clients sometimes ask if it makes sense to finance the purchase over many years rather than paying for it all upfront.
 In most cases, the answer is no. Interest rates are still pretty high.
-Even if they come down a bit as the Fed continues lowering rates, you’ll essentially be paying the same in interest -- if not more -- than you would have been paying for electricity.
+Even if they come down a bit as the Fed continues lowering rates, you’ll essentially be paying the same in interest—if not more—than you would have been paying for electricity.

 The Tax Credit and Carryforward Rules

-For homeowners installing solar panels, there is no “start of construction” clause like there is for commercial systems.
-That means your solar system must be fully installed before the end of 2025 to claim the 30% credit.
-Also, if you don’t have $30,000 in cash sitting around, you may have to liquidate some investments and pay tax on those gains, which is another consideration in total cost.
+For homeowners installing solar panels, there is no “start of construction” clause like there is for commercial systems. fully installed Also, if you don’t have $30,000 in cash sitting around, you may have to liquidate some investments and pay tax on those gains, which is another consideration in total cost.

 As far as the carryforward of unused tax credits I mentioned earlier, as long as your system is put in place before Dec 31, 2025, you can carry forward any unused tax credit to next year.
 Further, the credits can also apply to vacation homes as long as the vacation home is not used as a rental.